JetBrains/kotlin-web-site/pages/user-groups/user-group-list.md

 Kotlin User Group or KUG is a community of people and a place to share your programming experience with Kotlin and its ecosystem
  {:.community-usergroup-list__big-para}

-## Run your KUG

-* To boost the Kotlin community growth across the globe
-* to help its members become better professionals through mastering Kotlin skills
-* To make contacts and improve your networking in the community {:.community-kugrun}

 Have a question?
 [Contact us]() {:.community-attention-info}